Whistler Wide Sleeve Crochet Sweater Free Pattern

 Chain a length as calculated above.
 Do not pull the chain too tight when you measure it.

-We want your total foundation chain to be a multiple of 2 stitches.
-If it is not, add more chains to ensure your total chain ends on a multiple of 2 stitches.
+Count the number of stitches.
+We want your total foundation chain to be an even number.
+If it is not, add 1 more chain.

-Row 2: ch1, sk st, *1dc in next st, sl st in next st, rep from * until end, sl st in tch.
+Row 2: ch1, sk 1st st, *1dc in next st, sl st in next st, rep from * until end, sl st in tch.
 Turn

 Row 3: ch3, sk st, *1dc in next dc, 1 dc in next sl st; rep from * until end, dc in tch.
 Turn

 This is a good time to check that you are happy with the width of your sweater.
 Sometimes the yarn stretches out more or less than you expect (and sometimes you change your mind on how oversized you want it).
 It’s important to check the width again before you go any further.
-Place it up against you after 4 rows of crochet and see if the width is correct for you (or measure it if you are making it for someone else).
+Place it up against you after 5 rows of crochet and see if the width is correct for you (or measure it if you are making it for someone else).

 If your yarn is more stretchy than expected and/or you want to reduce the width, we suggest you frog (unravel) and start again reducing the number of chains you originally crocheted.
 Or if you decide you want it more oversized and you want to increase the width we suggest you frog and start again increasing the number of chains.
 It’s better to get this width right at the start.